Legal

 Notes

-- DBS metadata (cert number, applicant name, DOB, issue date, status)
+- Safeguarding metadata (reference number, applicant name, DOB, issue date, clear/not-clear status, scheme kind)

 Retention period